QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/seir_model_sde.rst

 The main objective is to study the impact of suppression through social distancing on the spread of the infection.

-Dynamics are modeled using a standard SEIR (Susceptible-Exposed-Infected-Removed) model of disease spread, represented as a system of ordinary differential equations when the number of agents is large and there are no exogenous stochastic shocks.

 The focus is on US outcomes but the parameters can be adjusted to study other countries.

+In the first part, dynamics are modeled using a standard SEIR (Susceptible-Exposed-Infected-Removed) model of disease spread, represented as a system of ordinary differential equations where the number of agents is large and there are no exogenous stochastic shocks.

 The first part of the model follows the notes from